vectorgrp/ci-siltest-demo/README.md

 ## View the pipeline

-To see the pipeline working and the CANoe4SW_SE Test-Report:
+To see the pipeline working and the CANoe4SW_SE Test Report:

 ```text
  Click "Actions" on the top. ->